jonburdon/python-task-manager/readme.md

 Update tasks.html to link to delete_task function with clicked, passing the variable for the task selected.

 Create delete_task function in app.py

+### Display categories

+Copy tasks.html to new file categories.html

+Change for loop to category in categories, delete due date and description.

+Remove div formatting that is no longer needed (accordion will no longer collapse, not needed.)
+Remove old references {{}} from tasks.html

+Add edit category function to app.py to got to edit category route, using variable of category name and getting data from mongo.db to match this.

+Create edit category.html by repurposing code from edittask.html

+Add update category function